Walmart & Aldi Leading the Move to Natural Colors

 Source: Wal-Mart Presentation, Net Impact Conference

-Wal-Mart and Natural Colours
+Wal-Mart and Natural Colors

 As for the Great Value brand, it appears that Wal-Mart is employing a structured approach and prioritizing certain categories and products.
 Where Aldi made a massive change in a very short period of time, the Great Value brand will be a slower evolution.

-According to a report from the news site just-food, Wal-Mart believes that consumers are likely to be more accepting of synthetic colours in categories like soda or frosting because they are more aware that these products typically use FD&C colours.
+According to a report from the news site just-food, Wal-Mart believes that consumers are likely to be more accepting of synthetic colors in categories like soda or frosting because they are more aware that these products typically use FD&C colors.
 However, the story also cites a source who says the company “will also take an item-by-item approach to see where [they] can remove them across the board”.